pobrelkey/team-calzone/README.txt

 Method 1: Copy calzone.zip to the plugins directory under your TeamCity data directory, then bounce TeamCity.

-Method 2: Copy calzone-server.jar to webapps/ROOT/WEB-INF/lib under your
+Method 2: Copy calzone.jar to webapps/ROOT/WEB-INF/lib under your
 TeamCity installation directory, then bounce TeamCity.

 Calzone should then be visible at: